The 2010 World Cup took place in South Africa, and made for a memorable tournament as Spain were the deserved winners.

 Ronaldo’s eternal rival Lionel Messi was already starring for Barcelona by 2010, as they beat Real Madrid to a league title under the tutelage of Pep Guardiola.

-Messi failed to carry that form into the World Cup, saying that the sound of vuvuzelas hampered communication among players on the pitch, while boss Diego Maradona blamed the Jabulani ball made for the tournament.
+Messi failed to carry that form into the World Cup, saying that the sound of vuvuzelas hampered communication among players on the pitch.
+Boss Diego Maradona blamed the Jabulani ball made for the tournament.

 In any case, he scored no goals, and made only one assist in five games, which is shocking given his talent.